edoardopanichi/BILAA/README.md

 - then if you move the folder Stockfish-master into the folder of this repository, the code will work correctly.
 Otherwise you need to modify the absolute path in where the stockfish engine is initialized.
 For example: Stockfish(path="/Users/edoardo/Downloads/Stockfish-master/src/stockfish")

 ## To Do:
-- check the EA functions for possible bugs
+- change the name of the fitness function
 - correct the chess_function set_ELO_and_skills to just set_skills (done, to be tested)
 - create a new way to evaluate an agent based on stockfish evaluation (percentage of guesses that belong to the top 3 moves of stockfish)